 MUS 151, 152, 251, 252, 351, 352, 451, 452.
 Voice I-VIII.
-1 hour each semester.
+1 hour.
 F., Sp.

 Early studies stress the cultivation of a well-produced vocal tone through employment of technical exercise and study of simple literature.
 Later studies consider more advanced literature in foreign languages, interpretation, comprehensive musicianship, and public performance.
 A half-hour lesson will be given to all persons enrolled in Applied Voice.
 In addition to the half-hour lesson, students enrolled in private voice instruction will participate in a one-hour Master Class.
 Prerequisite: Permission from the instructor.

 MUS 160.
-Beginning Piano I. 1 hour each semester.
-On demand.
+Beginning Piano I. 1 hour.
+Offered on sufficient demand.

 Designed for those who have little or no previous training in piano.
 Basic keyboard skills are emphasized as preparation for regular study.
 Instruction is in small groups.
-These courses do not count toward the piano major.
+This course does not count toward the piano major.
+Students are required to have a portable electronic keyboard with a minimum of 48 full-size keys to use in class.
+Consult instructor regarding specific keyboard requirements.

 MUS 161, 162, 261, 262, 361, 362, 461, 462.
 Piano I-VIII.
-1 hour each semester.
+1 hour.
 F., Sp.
 MUS 163, 164, 263, 264, 363, 364, 463, 464.
 Piano I-VIII.
-2 hours each semester.
+2 hours.
 F., Sp.

 A continuous course of private instruction.
 Early studies develop technical skills, introduce principles of interpretation, and broaden the repertoire: representative works of the major composers are stressed.
 Later studies stress solo performing, accompanying, knowledge of style and interpretation, analysis, advanced technical facility, and the performance of literature of less well-known composers.
 Prerequisite: Permission from the instructor.

 MUS 165.
 Beginning Piano II.
-1 hour each semester.
+1 hour.
 Offered on sufficient demand.